 The initial 30-member team of track and field, marathon and race walking athletes included 400 hurdler LJ van Zyl and javelin thrower Sunette Viljoen — both bronze-medal winners at the last worlds in Daegu.
 Promising 400 runner Wayde van Niekerk, who set an ‘A’ qualifying time of 45.09 seconds this season, also made the team.

-“The knee injury is a very old one that she picked up when she was young, about 12 years old,” Jukka Harkonen told SAPA last month.
-“That operation was not a very good one and the knee has been a big problem during all these years.”
+“The knee injury is a very old one that she picked up when she was young, about 12 years old,” Jukka Harkonen told SAPA last month.“That operation was not a very good one and the knee has been a big problem during all these years.”

-Semenya’s likely absence at the worlds in three weeks follows the withdrawal of several stars, including men’s 800 Olympic champion and world record-holder David Rudisha of Kenya, who also is recovering from a knee injury.
+Semenya’s likely absence at the worlds in three weeks follows on from the withdrawal of several stars, including men’s 800 Olympic champion and world record-holder David Rudisha of Kenya, who also is recovering from a knee injury.
 Defending world 100 champion Yohan Blake of Jamaica pulled out this week with a hamstring injury, while leading U.S. sprinter Tyson Gay won’t run in Russia after a failed doping test.